awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 If you're upgrading a node group that's deployed with a launch template to a new launch template version, add `--launch-template-version version-number` to the preceding command\.
 The launch template must meet the requirements described in [Launch template support](launch-templates.md)\.
 If the launch template includes a custom AMI, the AMI must meet the requirements in [Specifying an AMI](launch-templates.md#launch-template-custom-ami)\.
 When you upgrade your node group to a newer version of your launch template, every node is recycled to match the new configuration of the launch template version that's specified\.
 You can't directly upgrade a node group that's deployed without a launch template to a new launch template version\.
 Instead, you must deploy a new node group using the launch template to update the node group to a new launch template version\.

   You can upgrade a node group to the same version as the control plane's Kubernetes version\.
-For example, if you have a cluster running Kubernetes ``, you can upgrade nodes currently running Kubernetes `` to version `` with the following command\.
+For example, if you have a cluster running Kubernetes `1.23`, you can upgrade nodes currently running Kubernetes `1.22` to version `1.23` with the following command\.

   ```
   eksctl upgrade nodegroup \
     --name=node-group-name \
     --cluster=my-cluster \
-    --kubernetes-version=
+    --kubernetes-version=1.23
   ```

 ------